TheRedDaemon/LittleCrusaderAsi/README.md

 ------------ | -------------
 [Easylogging++](https://github.com/amrayn/easyloggingpp) | 9.96.7
 [JSON for Modern C++](https://github.com/nlohmann/json) | 3.7.3

+### Other Crusader projects
+There are a handful of projects on GitHub for Stronghold (Crusader) 1.
+So take a look.
+After all, every development might be helpful for other projects.
+(Note: Without any claim to comprehensiveness.)

+* Was the [UnofficialCrusaderPatch][1] already mentioned? ^^
+* The [Gm1KonverterCrossPlatform](https://github.com/PodeCaradox/Gm1KonverterCrossPlatform) is a tool developed for easier editing of all kinds of Crusader textures and sprites.
+* While the [Sourcehold](https://github.com/sourcehold) project seems to laying dormant at the moment (July 2020), it might still be worth a look.
+  * As an interesting subproject, [sourcehold-maps](https://github.com/sourcehold/sourcehold-maps) tries do analyze how the map files are structured.
+Who knows what might be possible by only messing with the map files?
+* Any more suggestions?
+Feel free to add them (as long as they are related to Stronghold at least)!

 ### Special Thanks
 Basically everyone involved with and thanked by the [UnofficialCrusaderPatch][1].
 So pass the thanks down the thanks tree. ^^